Self-supervised learning with rotation-invariant kernels: Related work

-\parag{Kernel methods} In order to generalize previous uniformity losses like \cite{wang_understanding_2020}, our work proposes a kernel framework where we quantify proximity of the embedding distribution to the uniform distribution using the MMD pseudometric.
-The MMD was originally introduced for the two-sample problem \cite{gretton_kernel_2012}.
-It was also used to train generative models \cite{li_generative_2015, dziugaite_training_2015,briol_statistical_2019}.
-A natural choice of kernel for problems defined on the hypersphere is a rotation-invariant kernel (or dot-product, zonal kernel) \cite{smola_regularization_2000,brauchart_qmc_2014,pennington_spherical_2015,lyu_spherical_2017,garcia-portugues_overview_2018,dutordoir_sparse_2020}.
-For instance, such kernels are typically used to design statistical tests for uniformity on the hypersphere \cite{garcia-portugues_overview_2018}, i.e., statistical tests for rejecting the null hypothesis where a given batch of normalized vectors is sampled from the uniform distribution on the hypersphere.
-Note that our kernel method for self-supervised learning is complementary to the kernel dependence maximization approach \cite{li_self-supervised_2021}, in which the Hilbert-Schmidt independence criterion is used to maximize the dependency between image instances and their embedding.
+\parag{Kernel mean embedding} As a contribution, our generic loss formalizes and generalizes these previous uniformity losses, by relying on kernel mean embeddings (cf.~Appendix \ref{app:kernel-mean-embedding}) to measure the distance between probability distributions on high-dimensional spaces, using the MMD pseudometric \citep{gretton_kernel_2012, li_generative_2015, dziugaite_training_2015,briol_statistical_2019} with rotation-invariant kernels on the hypersphere \citep{smola_regularization_2000,pennington_spherical_2015,lyu_spherical_2017,dutordoir_sparse_2020}.
+These tools are adapted for high-dimensional problems on the hypersphere whose geometry is different from the one in small dimension, as illustrated by \citet{garcia-portugues_overview_2018}: many statistical tests for uniformity on the hypersphere, i.e., tests for rejecting the null hypothesis where a batch of normalized vectors is sampled from the uniform distribution on the hypersphere, are in fact precisely estimators of the MMD between the embedding distribution and the uniform distribution, for different kernels.
+Our kernel method for self-supervision is complementary to \citep{li_self-supervised_2021}, in which the dependency between image instances and their embedding is maximized with respect to the Hilbert-Schmidt independence criterion (cf.~Appendix \ref{app:kernel-dependence}).